 The JSE assumes no responsibility or liability of whatsoever nature for the correctness of any of the statements made or opinions expressed or information contained in or incorporated by reference into the Programme Memorandum and/or Annexure "A".
 The admission of this Tranche of Notes to the list of Debt Securities maintained by the JSE and the listing of this Tranche of Notes on the Interest Rate Market of the JSE is not to be taken as an indication of the merits of the Issuer or the Notes.
-The JSE assumes no responsibility or liability of whatsoever nature for the contents of the Programme Memorandum or Annexure "A" or this Applicable Pricing Supplement or any information incorporated by reference into the Programme Memorandum or Annexure "A" or this Applicable Pricing Supplement, or any information incorporated by reference into the Programme Memorandum (as read with Annexure "A").
+The JSE assumes no responsibility or liability of whatsoever nature for the contents of the Programme Memorandum or Annexure "A" or this Applicable

+Pricing Supplement or any information incorporated by reference into the Programme Memorandum (as read with Annexure "A"), and the JSE makes no representation as to the accuracy or completeness of the Programme Memorandum or Annexure "A" or this Applicable Pricing Supplement, or any information incorporated by reference into the Programme Memorandum (as read with Annexure "A").
 The JSE expressly disclaims any liability for any loss arising from or in reliance upon the whole or any part of the Programme Memorandum or Annexure "A" or this Applicable Pricing Supplement or any information incorporated by reference into the Programme Memorandum (as read with Annexure "A").

-Application is hereby made to list Tranche 23 of Series 3 of the Notes on the Interest Rate Market of JSE Limited, as from 26 June 2014, pursuant to the Nedbank Limited ZAR40,000,000,000 Domestic Medium Term Note Programme.
+Application is hereby made to list Tranche 24 of Series 3 of the Notes on the Interest Rate Market of JSE Limited, as from 19 November 2015, pursuant to the Nedbank Limited ZAR50,000,000,000 Domestic Medium Term Note Programme.